 The following are some of the risk factors for sciatica (1):

 - Cigarette smoking

 Some of the above risk factors are in your control and some are not.
-We will discuss a few of these risk factors further into the article as they become important in helping to prevent sciatica.
+We will discuss a few of these risk factors further into the post as they become important in helping to prevent sciatica.
 Next, however, I will discuss how chiropractic care can help relieve sciatica.

 Chiropractic care for sciatica

-Chiropractic care for sciatica works well because chiropractors use adjustments to correct spinal misalignments.
+As mentioned previously, chiropractic care for sciatica works well because chiropractors use adjustments to correct spinal misalignments.
 In turn, this helps take the pressure off the sciatic nerve.
 Furthermore, chiropractic adjustments help your nervous system work better which is necessary for your body to function and heal itself properly.